Step 4: Full View

 Should the city manager's administrative assistant have immediately notified the city clerk's office and alerted Firm B of the delivery error, physically transferred the envelope to the city clerk's office without notifying Firm B, or simply routed the envelope to the named recipient without making a procurement compliance determination?

-Notify Clerk's Office and Alert Firm B Board's choice Upon receiving the misdirected envelope, immediately contact the city clerk's office to report the delivery error and separately notify Firm B's representative that the submittal was delivered to the wrong location, allowing Firm B to take corrective action before any deadline passed.
+O1 Upon receiving the misdirected envelope, immediately contact the city clerk's office to report the delivery error and separately notify Firm B's representative that the submittal was delivered to the wrong location, allowing Firm B to take corrective action before any deadline passed.
+Board's choice

 The Misdirected Submittal Non-Acceptance Obligation establishes that a public agency employee who receives a procurement submittal at the wrong office must treat it as non-compliant and may not accept it on behalf of the procuring agency, because the designated submission location is a material procurement requirement.
 Public procurement integrity norms impose on all city employees handling procurement materials an obligation to avoid actions that could compromise the fairness of a competitive process, not only on licensed engineers.
 The Good Intent Does Not Cure Procedural Impropriety principle applies with equal force to city-side administrative confusion: the assistant's acceptance of the envelope did not transform a non-compliant submittal into a compliant one, and the four-hour retention period is itself a procedural irregularity that complicates the chain-of-custody record and could form the basis of a legal challenge by Firm B arguing city-side complicity.